Musical magic is created by human beings: learning their craft, trying things out, practising.

 A rhyming dictionary is one of the most important songwriting books every songwriter can have.
 A good one can help pull you out of any lyrical holes and keep your vocabulary fresh, and Clement Wood’s is the gold standard.
 Its entries are listed in single line columns making it easy to scan down the list for the perfect word.
 The dictionary itself is also prefaced with The Poet’s Craft Book, a useful and old-school introduction to the craft of form, rhythm and rhyme.

 For over fifty years Strunk and White’s Elements of Style has been raising standards in style and written expression the world over.
 Get your copy and let its wisdom help give your writing the impact, clarity and panache it deserves.
 Better yet, get your copy and bury yourself within its pages at least twice a year for the rest of your life.

 Paul Zollo’s Songwriters on Songwriting is a unique and important book.
-More than ten years in the making and in its fourth edition, this hefty tome compiles the thoughts of sixty-three songwriters.
+More than ten years in the making and in its fourth edition, it’s a hefty volume that compiles the thoughts of 63 well-known songwriters.
 Zollo uncovers the influences, working methods and experiences of the likes of Bob Dylan, Paul Simon, Leonard Cohen, Carlos Santana, Lou Reed and Lenny Kravitz.
-Best of all Zollo has a Jedi-like skill of helping his interviewees open up and his transcription style makes you feel like you’re there in the room with them.
+Best of all, Zollo has a Jedi-like skill of helping his interviewees open up and his transcription style makes you feel like you’re there in the room with them.
 Recommended for the coffee table and the writing studio: his interviews are as entertaining as they are illuminating.